CDo246/T1-Online-Exam-System/README.md

 # Online Exam System

-This project was created during the "Software Design" subject at the University of Technology Sydney.
+This project was created during the "Software Design Studio" subject at the University of Technology Sydney.

 Some of the functionality implemented in the application includes: